 The size and sources of funding for the Authority's annual Capital Budgets are determined as part of the budget and ratemaking process.
-The Authority's management reviews the capital projects proposed by the Authority's Service Provider, PSEG-Long Island, and evaluates the rate impacts of various financing alternatives, including the sale of bonds and the funding of capital projects from cash flow from operations.
-This process is further informed by the role of the Department of Public Service, which independently reviews and makes recommendations to the Authority's Board of Trustees (the "Board") with regard to capital projects and major rate increases.
-The cash flow from operations available for pay-as-you-go financing is a function of available revenues, including planned rate adjustments, less operating expense budgets and existing debt payments.
-In addition, the Authority investigates third-party sources of funding (for example, grants from Federal, state, or other sources).
-The portion of the annual Capital Budget remaining after contributions from cash flow from operations and third party sources is, out of necessity, funded from new money debt issuances.
+The Authority's management reviews the capital budget proposed by the Authority's Service Provider, PSEG-Long Island, and evaluates the rate impacts of various financing alternatives, including debt issuances and the funding of capital spending from cash flow from operations.
+This process is further informed by the role of the Department of Public Service, which independently reviews and makes recommendations to the Authority's Board of Trustees (the "Board") regarding capital projects and major rate increases.
+The cash flow from operations available for pay-as-you-go financing is a function of available revenues, including planned rate adjustments, less operating expense budgets and repayments of outstanding debt.
+In addition, the Authority assesses alternative sources of funding (for example, grants from Federal, state, or other sources).
+The remaining portion of the annual Capital Budget after contributions from cash flow from operations and alternative sources is, out of necessity, funded from new money debt issuances.

 The Authority's Board approves the annual Operating and Capital Budgets, which include projections for the funding of capital projects from operating cash flow, grants, and debt sales.
-Based on the Authority's cash flow projections and other considerations related to the sale of debt, including estimated expenditures for periods beyond the annual budgeting cycle, Authority management will make recommendations to and seek the approval of the Authority's Board as to the timing of debt issuances.
+Based on the Authority's cash flow projections and other considerations related to the sale of debt, including estimated expenditures for periods beyond the annual budgeting cycle, Authority management will develop a plan of finance for the Authority's Board, make recommendations to and seek the approval of the Authority's Board as to the debt issuances included in the plan of finance.